henzeb/laravel-cache-index/README.md

 ````

 Note: Be aware that either copy and move do nothing with the TTL.
 It creates
-a new copy of the cached item with a new TTL.
+a new copy of the cached item with a new TTL if given.

+### pop

+Just like with arrays, takes and removes the last indexed key and returns the value
+associated with that index.

+### shift

+Just like with arrays, takes and removes the first indexed key and returns the value
+associated with that index.

+### random

+returns a random value.

+### randomKey

+returns a random key.

+### pullRandom

+Returns a random value and pulls it from the cache.

 ### syncTtl